Bryan High School (Ohio)

 Bryan High School is a public high school in Bryan, Ohio.
 It is the only high school in the Bryan City School District and serves students in grades 9 through 12.
 Athletic teams are known as the Golden Bears.
 They are members of the Northwest Ohio Athletic League and are the largest school participating in the league.
 As of the 2021–22 school year, enrollment is 546 students.

+As of 2025 the school’s principal is Steven Alspaugh, and the superintendent is Mark Rairigh.